MysteryPancake/Houdini-Fun/README.md

 ## HDA: Laplacian Filter

 Another thing you can do with the [Laplacian node](https://www.sidefx.com/docs/houdini//nodes/sop/laplacian.html) is an equalizer.

-Like with music, you can exaggerate or reduce certain frequencies.
+Like with sound, you can exaggerate or reduce certain frequencies (eigenvectors) to get more or less detail.

 Thanks again to [White Dog](https://x.com/whitedo27114277?lang=en) for his [Eigenspace Projection example](https://drive.google.com/drive/folders/1gFYlmsFgpeihmcqZLFITvYQIW5mpYyJd)!
-I rewrote it in OpenCL for better performance.
+I remade it in OpenCL for better performance.

 | [Download the HDA!](./hdas/MysteryPancake.laplacian_filter.1.0.hdalc?raw=true) | [Download the HIP file!](./hdas/laplacian_filter.hiplc?raw=true) |
 | --- | --- |